leoguti85/MADAN/README.md

 <img src="figures/context.png">
 </p>

-node #50 is anomalous in the red context, whereas node#135 is anomalous only in the blue cluster at the given scale.
+node #135 is anomalous in the red context (a high income person among medium and low income people), whereas node #8 is anomalous only in the blue cluster (a medium income person within the rich people cluster) at the given scale.

 ## Jupyter notebooks ##